Emergency Dentistry – Wauwatosa, WI

 Time is of the essence, so quickly retrieve your tooth, only handling it by the biting surface, and gently rinse it underneath a cool stream of water.
 To keep the roots viable, you’ll need to store it in a sealable container of milk or salt water.
 Don’t forget to bring it to your appointment with you!

 If you’re able to find your lost restoration, you can temporarily reattach it using a dab of toothpaste or denture adhesive.
-Keep in mind that this isn’t a permanent solution, and in order to prevent an infection from developing, you’ll need to visit our office so we can repair or replace your filling or crown.
+Keep in mind that this isn’t a permanent solution, and in order to prevent an infection from developing, you’ll need to visit our dental office so we can repair or replace your filling or crown.